Retail Advice

 • Decide what you want.
 Create a clear vision of perfection and what you expect your people to believe.
 Then, rewrite your company’s guiding principles and specific performance expectations to avoid confusion.

 • Discover what the customer wants.
 Please don’t make assumptions when it comes to customer service.
-Instead, institute polls to discover precisely the pain points for your customers and listen to their feedback.
+Instead, institute polls to discover your customers’ pain points and listen to their feedback.
 The customer does know best, but it is your job to ensure that their feedback makes it to the decision-makers.

 • Deliver the vision, plus 1%.
 Execute beyond what your customers expect so that they are delighted, not just satisfied.
 Go the extra mile to make their experience memorable.